Developer Reference v1

 Payment Flow

-Call POST /api/order/create with the USD amount, crypto type, and your API key.
-You'll receive a payment address and a hosted payment page URL.
+POST to /api/order/create with the USD amount, crypto type, and your API key.
+You receive a payment address and a hosted payment-page URL.

-Redirect the customer to the payment_gateway_url returned in the response, or display the payment address and amount directly in your own UI.
+Redirect to the payment_gateway_url, or display the address and amount in your own checkout UI.

-Once confirmed, funds are automatically forwarded to the payout address configured on your API key.
-The merchant_txid field will contain the payout transaction ID.
+Once confirmed, funds are forwarded to your configured payout address.
+The merchant_txid field returns the payout transaction ID.

-There is no webhook/callback system.
-Use polling on /api/order/status to detect payment completion.
-The return_url parameter is a client-side link shown on the payment page for the customer to navigate back to your site.
+There is no webhook system — poll /api/order/status to detect completion.
+The return_url is a customer-facing link shown on the hosted payment page after they pay.

 Endpoints